Hi! You found our list of fun virtual field trip ideas.

 Or, you could download and run a flight simulator that gives students the chance to navigate and land a virtual plane.

-A living room might seem like an odd choice for a field trip, but a living room located across the globe is as fascinating as any other destination.
-You can plan a tour of foreign homes so that your students can learn how everyday life differs across the world.
+A living room might seem like an odd choice for a virtual field trip, but a living room located across the globe is as fascinating as any other destination.
+You can plan a tour of foreign homes so that your students can learn how everyday life differs around the world.

-If you or your colleagues know individuals in other countries willing to Zoom with your students, then you can reach out to these acquaintances and coordinate your virtual tour directly.
-If not, then you can contact a foreign exchange program or local university for help contacting nationals to serve as afternoon host families.
+If you know individuals in other countries willing to Zoom with your students, then you can reach out to these acquaintances and coordinate your experience directly.
+If not, then you can contact a foreign exchange program or local university for help.
 When all else fails, you can watch the Life Where I’m From channel on YouTube, though live tours with question and answer sessions are more personal and immersive.

 You and your students can also check out Dollar Street for a strong visual map of how people live around the world.

 Career day is a staple of the school experience.
 Typically, parents and community professionals visit classrooms to talk to students about various jobs.
 Through virtual field trips, these professionals can actually take students along on the job.
-Through this activity, students can go to work with firefighters, underwater welders, cake decorators, farmers, or any other interesting vocations that do not mind taking the kids on a virtual ridealong.
+Students can go to work with firefighters, underwater welders, cake decorators, farmers, or any other interesting vocations that do not mind taking the kids along.

 Career days can be an ongoing series, with a five to 15-minute tour of a different workplace every session.
 This approach spreads the fun across a larger span of time by hosting a mini field trip every day, instead of condensing all the excitement into a single afternoon.

-From the comfort of the classroom, your class can explore significant spots across the country or the globe.
-Tour guides in many cities offer virtual tours that present a verbal history and visual slideshow via video meeting software like Zoom.
+Tour guides in many cities offer digital field trips that present a verbal history and visual slideshow via video meeting software like Zoom and WebEx.
 Remote city tours are one of the easiest-to-execute virtual field trip ideas.
-The guides already mapped the path and prepared the presentation; you will only have to book the tour and show up with your class.
+The guides already mapped the path and prepared the presentation; you only need to book the tour and show up with your class.

-The tour guides entertain audiences with a friendly manner, interactive activities such as chat box quizzes, and an impressive amount of knowledge.
-Interesting subjects and personable guides keep the tours lively.
 The crew here at TeamBuilding recently embarked on a virtual tour of Black Broadway in Washington DC and an online Harry Potter tour of Edinburgh, Scotland.
-Our gang thoroughly enjoyed both and learned a lot, from the rich history of Black business in DC to which of our colleagues are still waiting for Hogwarts owls.
-You can book these two specific tours through AirBnB’s online experiences, but sites such as Viator and FreeTour also offer interesting online experiences.
+Our team thoroughly enjoyed both tours and learned a lot, from the rich history of Black business in DC to which of our colleagues are still waiting for Hogwarts owls.

-Many field trips focus on learning about history.
-The past gets a futuristic update through online historical tours.
+Many online field trips focus on learning about history.
 You and your class can visit significant sites all around the world and learn how these locations shaped modern history.

 Here is a short list of historical sites with online experiences: